 - 1) Makita Track Saw

 “Track saw” is another term for a plunge saw.
 It got this alternative name because plunge saws are often used in tandem with guide rails, which are also called “tracks.”
 Track saws have been around for several decades, but it was not until only recently that they became widely used and commercially available.
-For a long time, people saw track saws as costly and redundant (They resemble circular/table saws.
+For a long time, people saw track saws as costly and redundant.

 However, people soon recognized the advantages of track saws over circular and table saws.
 Track saws allow you to make high-precision laser-straight cuts and leave smooth cut edges where circular saws will typically make jagged cuts.

 Many veterans believe that Festool was among those who pioneered the selling of track saws for commercial use, but fellow power tool manufacturer Makita has kept up nicely over the years.
 In this quick guide, we compare the two brands and see how you can benefit from using their track saws.

 Makita Track Saw vs Festool Track Saw

 |Price||Check Lowest Price||Check Lowest Price|